 - Date: 1944

 In 1944 Soviet leader Joseph Stalin accused the Chechen people of helping the Germans in World War II.
 He abolished the country and forced the people on a compulsory migration to Central Asia.
 Many people were killed en route with estimates ranging from about a third to half of the entire Chechen population.
 Survivors of the long journey were however allowed to return to Chechnya in 1957.
 European Parliament formally recognizes this forcible migration as a Genocide (North Caucasus Weekly).

 - Date: 1970s

 - Estimated Migrants: 1-2 Million (Statistics of Vietnamese Democide)

 Millions of people fled from Vietnam when it was taken over by the communists in their war with the USA in 1975.
 Some did not want to live in the communist society, others had helped the Americans.
 They fled mainly by sea in any sort of vessel they could get.
 Hundreds and thousands were drowned in their tiny boats in which they had to face deadly storms and hunger and had to elude the pirates, but many struggled through.
 Some of them have become quite prosperous in developed countries, particularly the United States.

 According to the United Nations High Commission for Refugees, between 200,000 and 400,000 boat people died at sea.

 6. China to Taiwan and Rest of the World

 - Estimated Migrants: 2 Million

 When the communists under Mao Zedong defeated the nationalists and set up a communist state, many millions especially the Nationalist army fled to Taiwan, which they declared a separate country, claiming it as the real China.
 Industry quickly developed there and the state became rich and prosperous.
-Other Chinese fled all over the world and because of their dedicated and hardworking altitude they have prospered.
+Other Chinese fled all over the world and, because of their dedication and hardworking altitude, they have prospered.